-XXS – Extra, extra stiff for golfers who swing the club above 115 mph.
+- XXS – Extra, extra stiff for golfers who swing the club over 115 mph.

 Physically strong players who seek control within the game.

-Ideal for most male golfers and those tending to lose their strength.
+Ideal for most men and those tending to lose their strength.

-The slow swinger relies on the “kick” of the shaft to get the ball out there.
+The slow swinger relies on the shaft kick to get the ball out there.

 A perfect shaft for the aging player and many women golfers.